 - Where the role can lead Expand / Collapse

 You may decide to specialise in a particular client group or issue such as the elderly, young people, substance misuse, mental health or domestic violence.
 You could train as a high intensity therapist, as part of the Improving Access to Psychological Therapies (IAPT) service.

-With experience, you could become a senior social worker, supervising the work of other social workers.
+With experience, you could become a senior social worker, supervising the work of other social workers, or a primary mental health worker working in child and adolescent mental health services.
 You may be able to progress into a management position, responsible for a department or an area.

 - Job market and vacancies Expand / Collapse

 The British Association of Social Workers advertises jobs on its website.